rcbrgs/tuna/docs/installation.rst

 - The code for Tuna in a directory inside one of the locations listed in your environment's $PYTHONPATH.

-- The following third-party Python modules must be installed:
+- The third-party Python modules that are used by Tuna must be installed.

 - Optionally, if a MySQL server is installed, Tuna will use it to store cross-references between its numpy arrays' hashes.

-In the current version, Tuna is not yet part of PyPI, but this should be corrected very soon.
+In the current version, Tuna is not yet part of PyPI, but this should be corrected in the future.
 Therefore, the installation procedure consists of cloning the repository and using the setup.py script directly.
 Also, we have not been able to generalize the directory name for the installation; you *must* clone the repository in a directory named "tuna".

 Dependencies
 ------------